Last Revised: May 14, 2021

 Other University departments that want to recycle batteries are encouraged to reach out to the following:

 1. eForce can provide your building with a battery recycling tube at a one time cost.
 Penn can provide services to collect the waste batteries for bulk disposal when the tube is full.
 To request a battery recycling tube pick up, contact Ken Neborak, Urban Park Supervisor, or the FRES Sustainability Office.

-2. Sign up with "Call2Recycle" which is a totally free recycling service.
-Once you complete the online registration form they will send you a collection box which can shipped back to them free of charge when filled.
+2. Sign up with "Call2Recycle".
+For a nominal fee, they will send you a collection box which can shipped back to them when filled.

 *Regular alkaline batteries can also be disposed of in the regular trash.